PhilipOyelegbin/cloud-projects/cloud-devops/Readme.md

 ✅ Configured monitoring, logging, and security best practices.
 ✅ Gained incident management and troubleshooting expertise.
 ✅ Developed leadership and collaboration skills for team growth.

-Would you like me to refine any specific areas or suggest additional resources?